The Law on Christmas during a Pandemic Edition, Year 2 (Updated November 2021)

 Yes, you read the title right.
-There is a law on Christmas in the Philippines, and especially during this pandemic.
+There is a law on Christmas in the Philippines.
+And now that the pandemic is over (hopefully), things are, pretty much, the way they used to be.
+Somewhat.

-If you are not aware, we update this article every year, as our yearly Christmas tribute.
-Last year, 2020, our updates have been quite substantial.
-Last year, we all experienced a different kind of Christmas.
-Our outlook towards the world has changed.
+If you are not aware, we try to update this article every year, as our yearly Christmas tribute.
+During the pandemic years, from 2020 to 2021, things were obviously different.
+Back then, we all experienced a different kind of Christmas.
+But entering 2024, while our outlook towards the world has changed, hopefully for the better, our outlook towards Christmas remains the same (and this is a good thing!).

 This year (and as with every year), we hope that Christmas will be better.
-To a certain extent, it has been this year, and we pray that things will look a little brighter.
+As we now progress towards a world pandemic-free (almost), we pray that things will look a little brighter in 2024.

 We hope you will enjoy and find this article relevant.